 - train like a professional, with the course taking the form of a premiership clubs pre-season camp

 - coaching and Q&A with current professional rugby players

 - team and individual specialist coaching, including short term and long term goal setting with the longevity to improve the player

 - off-field skills development through leadership activities, rugby analysis, & team building

-- half day visit to professional clubs pre-season training (club training schedule depending)
+- half day visit to professional clubs pre-season training (club training schedule depending) during summer course

 - coaching taking place at the New Fields pitches on Canynge Road

-Kit requirements: Clothing for the course should include full rugby kit, tracksuit, boots and trainers.
+Clothing for the course should include full rugby kit, tracksuit, boots and trainers.
 Shin-pads and mouthguards are ESSENTIAL.
 Warm wet-weather gear should also be brought along.
 There is no need for players to bring any valuables for this course, although a mobile phone may be brought and left with staff during the day.

-Meal arrangements: a variety of hot lunch choices will be available in our dining halls, please inform us of any special dietary requirements in advance.
+A variety of hot lunch choices will be available in our dining halls, please inform us of any special dietary requirements in advance.
 Players should bring water bottles to fill up during the day.

 At Clifton College, we recognise as a priority our responsibility to ensure the safety and well being of all participants on this course.